 This morning we travel north to the Pavillon de Galon, a restored 18th-century hunting pavilion at the foot of the Luberon mountains, surrounded by vines, orchards, cherry and olive trees.
 Its gardens boast a colourful mix of lavender and clipped hedges.

 We next drive to the well-preserved medieval village of Cucuron in the heart of the Luberon National Park.
 Here we enjoy lunch at Michelin-star chef Eric Sapet’s La Petite Maison de Cucuron, one of the finest restaurants in Provence.
-Located on the central square in the shade of hundred-year-old plane trees, the Petite Maison serves traditional Provençal dishes made with fresh market produce.
+Located on the central square in the shade of hundred-year-old plane trees, it serves traditional Provençal dishes made with fresh market produce.

 - La Chabaude, Apt (private garden, by special appointment)

-- Le Clos Pascal, Ménerbes (private garden, by special appointment)
+- Le Jardin de La Louve, Bonnieux (private garden, by special appointment)

-This morning we cross the Luberon mountain range to La Chabaude, a beautiful stone manor near the market town of Apt.
-Its gardens, designed by owner and landscape architect Philippe Cottet, are an emerald masterpiece which include sculptural boxwoods, sycamore trees, towering topiaries and fragrant rosemary and lavender.
+Mid-moring we cross the Luberon mountain range to La Chabaude, a beautiful stone manor near the market town of Apt.
+Its gardens, designed by owner and landscape architect Philippe Cottet, are a masterpiece which includes sculptural boxwoods, sycamore trees, towering topiaries and fragrant rosemary and lavender.

-Day 14: Saturday 15 May, Avignon – Eygalières – Noves – Saint-Rémy de Provence – Avignon
+Day 14: Tuesday 20 May, Arles – Eygalières – Noves – Saint-Rémy de Provence – Arles

 - Mas Benoît, Eygalières (private garden, by special appointment)